OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-network/virtual-network-multiple-ip-addresses-cli.md

 --subnet-name $VnetSubnetName \
 --subnet-prefix $VnetSubnetPrefix

-# Create a network interface connected toohello subnet and associate hello public IP address tooit.
+# Create a network interface connected to the subnet and associate the public IP address to it.
 Azure will create the
-# first IP configuration with a static private IP address and will associate hello public IP address resource tooit.
+# first IP configuration with a static private IP address and will associate the public IP address resource to it.

 NicName="MyNic1"
 az network nic create \